Frequently Asked Questions

 What Should I Do if I Am Stopped for a DWI?

 Make sure to remain both polite and calm the entire time.
 Use your phone to record the interaction between you and the officer.
 Have your license ready to show and only partially roll down your window.
-If you are asked any questions, politely refused to answer them, and state that you have been advised by your lawyer not to answer.
+If you are asked any questions, politely refuse to answer them, and state that you have been advised by your lawyer not to answer.

 If the officer requests that you step outside of your vehicle, follow his or her instructions.
 If you are asked to do any field sobriety tests or give a breath or blood sample, politely refuse and explain that your attorney has advised against these actions.
 Do not talk further to the officer and do not resist arrest.
 Once you are able to, call the Edgett Law Firm as soon as possible.